 - Checklist – Explains the timeline and expectations of a credit-bearing internship

-- Registration Form – Due before internship start date
+- Internship-Registration-Form-1 – Due before internship start date

 - Experiential Activity Agreement – Due with registration form

 - Learning Plan – Due within two weeks of start date

 For more information or assistance with the registration process, please contact Laurie Dufoe.